-NOTE : My Flickr "Buddy Icon" is not me.
+NOTE : My Flickr "Buddy Icon" (avatar) is not me.
 It's a head crop of my favorite old Japanese photographer T. ENAMI, photographed over 110 years ago in his Yokohama studio.
 The real Okinawa Soba (a.k.a.
-Rob) is a white-haired American geezer in his 60s, who's been living in Okinawa on and off for most of more than 40 years (since 1973).
+Rob) is a white-haired American geezer in his 60s, who's been living in Okinawa on and off for most of the past 40 years (since 1973).

 The real me is HERE : www.flickr.com/people/24443965@N08/photosof/with/9230656758/